Caffeine: Pharmacokinetics

 1,3,7-Trimethyluric acid is a minor caffeine metabolite.
 7-Methylxanthine is also a metabolite of caffeine.
 Each of the above metabolites is further metabolized and then excreted in the urine.
 Caffeine can accumulate in individuals with severe liver disease, increasing its half-life.

 A 2011 review found that increased caffeine intake was associated with a variation in two genes that increase the rate of caffeine catabolism.
 Subjects who had this mutation on both chromosomes consumed 40 mg more caffeine per day than others.
 This is presumably due to the need for a higher intake to achieve a comparable desired effect, not that the gene led to a disposition for greater incentive of habituation.

+Caffeine can be easily protonated by strong acids to form corresponding caffenium salts.
+They are of interest because these cations are one of the main species in an acidic medium.

 Chemistry

 Pure anhydrous caffeine is a bitter-tasting, white, odorless powder with a melting point of 235–238 °C. Caffeine is moderately soluble in water at room temperature (2 g/100 mL), but quickly soluble in boiling water (66 g/100 mL).
 It is also moderately soluble in ethanol (1.5 g/100 mL).
 It is weakly basic (pK_{a} of conjugate acid = ~0.6) requiring strong acid to protonate it.
 Caffeine does not contain any stereogenic centers and hence is classified as an achiral molecule.

 The xanthine core of caffeine contains two fused rings, a pyrimidinedione and imidazole.
 The pyrimidinedione in turn contains two amide functional groups that exist predominantly in a zwitterionic resonance the location from which the nitrogen atoms are double bonded to their adjacent amide carbons atoms.
 Hence all six of the atoms within the pyrimidinedione ring system are sp^{2} hybridized and planar.
 The imidazole ring also has a resonance.
 Therefore, the fused 5,6 ring core of caffeine contains a total of ten pi electrons and hence according to Hückel's rule is aromatic.

+Caffeine can be easily protonated to form corresponding caffeinium.
+This cationic form is the main way in which caffeine exists in acidic solutions.